petrobras/3W/README.md

   * [CONTRIBUTOR LICENSE AGREEMENT](CONTRIBUTOR_LICENSE_AGREEMENT.md);
   * [CONTRIBUTING GUIDELINES](CONTRIBUTING_GUIDELINES.md);
   * [CODE OF CONDUCT](CODE_OF_CONDUCT.md).
-* If you have questions about this project, please write an e-mail to `ricardo.vargas at petrobras dot com dot br` and `jeanaraujo at petrobras dot com dot br`.
+* If you have questions, see the discussions section.
+If you don't get clarification from this feature, please open discussions to ask yours questions so we can answer them.

 # 3W dataset